 Shakti Kumaon, Leti Village, Bageshwar, Uttarakhand

 Shakti Kumaon proves you don't have to sacrifice luxury to have an offbeat village experience in India!
 This property is situated high on a ridge, almost in the middle of nowhere.
 It used to be accessible only on foot, although recent development has brought the construction of a road nearby.
 To get there, it's a five-hour drive north of Almora.
 Accommodations are provided in four exclusive cottages and meals are cooked by a resident chef.
 Shakti also offers guided multi-day village-to-village walks around Almora, staying at plushly renovated village homes, to enable guests to learn about local life.
 Bespoke itineraries are created for guests.
 They don't come cheap through!
-For example, a fully-inclusive five-night package for two people costs $10,400 (about 700,000 rupees).
+For example, a fully-inclusive five-night package for two people costs about $11,500.
 This incorporates two nights in village homes and three nights in the main property, plus transport, all meals and beverages, activities, private chef, guide, and porter.
 (Note: Shakti Kumaon operates seasonally, from early October to April end, depending on weather conditions).
 Shakti has properties in Ladakh and Sikkim too.
 See their website for more information.

 Dunagiri Retreat, Dunagiri, Uttarakhand